wnordmann/sdk/docs/tutorial.md

 import AddLayer from './node_modules/boundless-sdk/js/components/AddLayer.jsx';
 ```

-In the ```render``` function of our application, we need to add a toolbar to accomodate for the button of the upload component:
+In the ```render``` function of our application, we need to add a toolbar to accommodate for the button of the upload component:

 ```
   <nav role='navigation'>